 Over the years I have had people say to me, "your life looks so great by the posts I see on Facebook," or "I can’t believe how much you and your family do.”
 Yes, I always post the positives on social media as I feel it should be used for happy events, not for complaining or drama.
 I know, this is not reality, but I try to make it my reality, plus no one wants to hear about my drama.
 It is also important to my husband and I to raise an outdoor child, as the outdoors was and is a huge part of our lives.
-We make it a point to spend as much free time as we can in the outdoors, constantly picking new places to explore.
+We make it a point to spend as much free time as we can in the outdoors, constantly picking new places to explore and revisiting old favorites.
 I also enjoy sharing our adventures with others, with the goal of inspiring others to get outside more.

 As the years go on we have experienced many tantrums, struggles and frustrations on the trail.
 On a recent hike, there was complaining going up the steep section and on the way down a lot of whining.
 I’m sure you are asking, if we do this for enjoyment, how is this fun?
 Trust me, I ask myself this question all the time.